-While the Peacock Bass is the dominant game fish in the lake, it’s not native to the Panama waters.
-The fish actually originates from South American waters including the Amazon River – where Peacock Bass fishing is wildly popular- but was introduced to the lake around 1967 by a local businessman (accidentally, some say) and in less than 10 years became the lake’s dominant species.
+The fish actually a member of the cichlid family and originates from South American waters including the Amazon River – where Peacock bass fishing is wildly popular.
+It was introduced to Gatun Lake around 1967 by a local businessman (accidentally, some say) and in less than 10 years became the lake’s dominant species.

-As it is this turned out very well for everyone, as the Peacock Bass has become synonymous with the lake area, are incredibly fun to catch and make for great eating.
-They are a very visual species and like bright lures and, if you can spot some live minnows or other natural baits, it won’t be long before you are reeling in a big one.
+As it is this turned out very well for everyone, as the Peacock bass has become synonymous with the lake area, are incredibly exciting to catch and make for great eating as well.

 They have been compared to the North American largemouth bass but are much more visually striking and, as a gamefish, a more aggressive and tenacious species.
 Some might call them downright menacing.
 The males certainly look the part during the spawning season with their pronounced head hump.